josheewa/UniChatBots/README.md

 **Not using the "\#\" works the same way**
 ## Bots in progress

+### UniChat
+A bot that tells you when someone enters and leaves the room.
+It works, but it's not on UniChat yet.
+I'm trying to make a command that can deactivate the bot for certain help.

 ### BanBot
-You can fake ban or kick someone
+You can fake ban or kick someone.
+It works, but it's not on UniChat.
+Now, I just need \_iPhoenix\_ to help me make the person actually become "inactive", as in their name disappears from the side bar for 10 seconds.

 ### jcgterBOT
-Lots of different commands
+Lots of different commands.
+Activated with "~".
+I need to fix an error with some part of the code.
+Most likely "~karme".

 ### DoorsCE
 Taken from both jcgterBOT and DoorsCS, mainly because jcgterBOT wouldn't work.
 It's activated diffrently, though.
+This is activated with "!".
+There are still bugs with this.

 ### ExpBot
-Mainly for me to experiment with js and commands
+Mainly for me to experiment with js and commands.

 ### Credits
-\_iPhoenix\_ for UniChat
+\_iPhoenix\_ for UniChat and help with my bots

+123outerme for help with my bots.

 LAX18 for helping with UniChat
+## Thanks guys!